-Type of SuDS Details of SuDS mechanism utilised Suitability for Major or Minor Development Water butts Used to collect rainwater which falls on a building's rooftop.
+Type of SuDS Details of SuDS mechanism utilised Suitability for Major or Minor Development Water butts (see Figures 4 and 5) Used to collect rainwater which falls on a building's rooftop.
 Water is transferred through gutters and down pipes into the water butt.
-The water collected through rainwater harvesting can be used for plant watering, gardening jobs, etc. Both; suitable for all types of development, including both single and multiple new dwellings, in addition to commercial buildings.
-Green roofs Roofs of a building that are partially or completely covered with vegetation and a growing medium, planted over a waterproofing membrane.
+The water collected through rainwater harvesting can be used for plant watering, gardening jobs, etc. Both; suitable for all types of development, but particularly smaller developments, such as extensions, single dwellings etc. including both single and multiple new dwellings, in addition to commercial buildings.
+Green roofs (see Figures 1 and 2) Roofs of a building that are partially or completely covered with vegetation and a growing medium, planted over a waterproofing membrane.
 May also include additional layers such as a root barrier and drainage and irrigation systems.
 Benefits include improving storm water management, reducing the 'heat island' effect, improving air quality, insulating the building and extending the roof life.
 Both; suitable for all development types.

-Permeable surfaces Also known as porous or pervious surfaces, these allow water to percolate into the soil, to filter out pollutants and recharge the water table.
+Permeable surfaces (Figure 3) Also known as porous or pervious surfaces, these allow water to percolate into the soil, to filter out pollutants and recharge the water table.
 Permeable paving is a method of paving vehicle and pedestrian pathways to enable infiltration of storm water runoff.
+Permeable surfaces can help to achieve source control and slow the flow of surface water.
 These surfaces typically include pervious concrete, porous asphalt, paving stones and interlocking pavers.
 Both; suitable for all development types.
-Constructed wetlands Purpose built wetlands, specially designed for wastewater treatment, and usually made up of a primary settlement tank where wastewater from the community is collected, and from that, several ponds follow, planted with wetland plants including reeds, rushes and sedges.
+Swales and Bioretention tree pits / rain gardens Swales and bioretention tree pits / rain gardens can help to achieve source control and slow the flow of surface water.
+Swales are low or hollow places, especially a marshy depression between ridges.
+Bioretention tree pits / rain gardens are a versatile bioretention stormwater management device providing passive irrigation of street trees, stormwater quality treatment, groundwater recharge, peak flow and volume attenuation, and other significant non-stormwater benefits.
+Both; suitable for all development types.
+Constructed wetlands (see Figures 6 and 7) Purpose built wetlands, specially designed for wastewater treatment, and usually made up of a primary settlement tank where wastewater from the community is collected, and from that, several ponds follow, planted with wetland plants including reeds, rushes and sedges.
 Ponds are usually gently sloped towards a river to allow slow moving water through the wetland before flowing away.
 Particles in this water can settle, and pollutants can be removed.
 Major developments.
 Wetlands A distinct ecosystem that is flooded by water, either permanently or seasonally, where oxygen-free processes prevail.
-The primary factor that distinguishes wetlands from other land forms or water bodies is the characteristic vegetation of aquatic plants, adapted to the unique hydric soil.
+The primary factor that distinguishes wetlands from other land forms or water bodies is the characteristic vegetation of aquatic plants, adapted to Major developments.

+, the unique hydric soil.
 Careful plant selection and a specifically designed substrate contribute to cleansing and re-oxygenating the water.
-Major developments.